0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/unified-LxLy/lxly-bridge.md

-The LxLy bridge is an interoperability solution aimed at enabling cross-chain communication among Polygon chains.
+The LxLy bridge is an interoperability solution aimed at enabling cross-chain communication among networks.
 It facilitates interaction between two L2 chains or between an L2 chain and Ethereum as the L1.

 The LxLy bridge SC (or [PolygonZkEVMBridgeV2](https://github.com/0xPolygonHermez/zkevm-contracts/blob/feature/v2ForkID5/contracts/v2/PolygonZkEVMBridgeV2.sol)) is an improved and a more robust version of the [zkEVM bridge](https://github.com/0xPolygonHermez/zkevm-contracts/blob/feature/v2ForkID5/contracts/PolygonZkEVMBridge.sol) deployed in the Polygon zkEVM mainnet_beta version_.